-The camera will edit contrast, color, etc., on its own, which will make your pictures look better coming straight out of camera than if you shot in raw and did not post process them.
+The camera will edit contrast, color, etc., on its own, which will make your pictures look better coming straight out of the camera than if you shot in raw and did not post-process them.
 However, it is not recommended to edit images in JPEG for this same reason, as they have already been edited by the camera.
-Long story in short, if you do post process go for RAW, if you don’t then go for JPEG.
+Long story in short, if you do post-process go for RAW, if you don’t then go for JPEG.

 Photography is an art, and in a way, you could say that the RAW image is the blank canvas and the photo editing is the paint.
 You use both to create the result that you want.
 But remember that, although photo editing can help you get there, you also have to put in the effort when taking the picture.
 Your style does not come only from the editing, but also from the capturing.
 Above all, have fun and experiment with the editing as much as you like!